Daveralphy/pia_project-energy-analysis/AI_USAGE.md

 **Goal:** Write robust functions to fetch data from the NOAA and EIA APIs, complete with error handling and automatic retries.

-**My Prompt(s) to AI:**
+**My Prompt to AI (Example):**
 > "Write a Python function using the `requests` library to fetch data from the NOAA CDO v2 API.
 The function should accept an API token, station ID, and start/end dates.
-It must include error handling for HTTP errors and use the `tenacity` library for automatic retries with exponential backoff if the request fails."
+It must include error handling for HTTP errors and use the `tenacity` library for automatic retries with exponential backoff if the request fails.
+The token should be in the header."

-> "Now, do the same for the EIA API.
-Note that it uses an API key as a URL parameter, not a header."

 **AI's Contribution:**
 *   The AI generated a complete Python function for the NOAA API, including the `@retry` decorator from `tenacity` with `wait_exponential` and `stop_after_attempt`.
 *   It correctly placed the NOAA token in the request `headers`.
 *   It provided a `try...except` block to catch `requests.exceptions.HTTPError` and log failures.
-*   For the EIA prompt, it correctly adapted the function to pass the API key as a query parameter in the URL.

-**My Refinements & Learnings:**
-*   **Mistake Identified:** The AI's initial NOAA function didn't know the exact name of the temperature field (`TAVG`) or that the value was in tenths of a degree Celsius.
-I had to consult the NOAA API documentation to find the correct `datatypeid` and apply the necessary division by 10.
-*   **Refinement:** The AI's JSON parsing was generic (`response.json()`).
-I had to add specific key lookups (e.g., `['results']`) to navigate the nested JSON structure returned by the APIs.
-This was a key lesson in "AI gets you 90% there, you provide the last 10% of domain-specific detail."
+**AI Mistake & My Fix:**
+*   **The Mistake:** The AI-generated code for processing the NOAA response was too generic.
+It didn't know that the temperature values were returned in "tenths of degrees Celsius" or that the actual data was nested inside a `['results']` key in the JSON response.
+Running the code as-is would have resulted in incorrect temperature values (e.g., 250°C instead of 25.0°C) and a `KeyError`.
+*   **How I Discovered It:** I first noticed the `KeyError` when running the script.
+After fixing that by adding `['results']`, I printed the DataFrame and saw nonsensical temperature values.
+*   **The Fix:** I consulted the NOAA API documentation, which confirmed the unit format.
+I then modified the data processing logic to divide the raw temperature values by 10 before any conversion to Fahrenheit.

+**What I Learned:**
+AI is excellent at generating syntactically correct code for standard tasks like API calls.
+However, it lacks the domain-specific knowledge of a particular API's response schema or data conventions.
+The developer's role is to bridge this gap by reading documentation and providing the final, context-aware logic.

 ---